Puzzle 7: 2D Blocks

 Block coordination

-This pattern shows how TileTensor simplifies 2D block processing while maintaining optimal memory access patterns and thread coordination.
+This pattern shows how TileTensor simplifies 2D block processing while keeping thread coordination explicit.